djgroen/flee-release/README.md

 # Flee

 Flee is an agent-based modelling toolkit which is purpose-built for simulating the movement of individuals across geographical locations.
 Flee is currently used primarily for modelling the movements of refugees and internally displaces persons (IDPs).

-Flee is released under a BSD 3-clause license.
-The GitHub repository with the latest source can be found at http://www.github.com/djgroen/flee-release.
+Flee is currently closed-source, but will be released periodically under a BSD 3-clause license once the first journal paper is accepted.

-If you use Flee for your research publications, you can give us credit by citing our Scientific Reports paper: http://dx.doi.org/10.1038/s41598-017-13828-9.

-* Diana Suleimenova, David Bell, and Derek Groen.
-"A generalized simulation development approach for predicting refugee destinations.", Scientific Reports 7, Article number: 13377 (2017).

-## Simple Test for Flee

-Try a toy example of Flee using:

-python3 test_flee.py

 ## Main source files